Updated on December 30, 2014

 A) To save money on your maintenance medications, you will need to submit a new 90-day supply prescription to your health plan’s prescription drug program.
 Drug programs do not usually transfer prescriptions or drug histories.
 Your health plan or prescription drug welcome kit will include a mail order envelope for you to enclose mail order prescriptions.
 Contact your plan for additional assistance.

 Q) Why doesn’t the GIC offer Blue Cross Blue Shield?

-A) Blue Cross Blue Shield did not bid of the GIC’s business during the last several health plan procurements.
-The GIC conducts a competitive and open bidding process every five hears and any and all health plans can submit bids.
+A) Blue Cross Blue Shield did not bid on the GIC’s business during the last several health plan procurements.
+The GIC conducts a competitive and open bidding process every five years and any and all health plans can submit bids.

 Q) Can the GIC change copays and deductibles mid year?